Yankees manager Aaron Boone (17) celebrates after winning Game 5 of...

 Yankees manager Aaron Boone (17) celebrates after winning Game 5 of the ALCS against the Guardians at Progressive Field in Cleveland on Oct.
 19, 2024 Credit: Newsday/William Perlman

-It was hardly shocking when the Yankees announced Friday morning that Aaron Boone would be back for his eighth season as manager.
-There are a few key reasons that likely played into the decision.
+It was hardly shocking when the Yankees announced Friday morning that Aaron Boone will be back for his eighth season as manager.
+A few key reasons likely played into the decision.

 2. General manager Brian Cashman has a good relationship with Boone, who functions well as the field-level operative in the Yankees’ collaborative front-office system.

-3. The Yankees’ obvious choice for Boone’s successor, his former bench coach Carlos Mendoza, is now the manager of the Mets.
+3. The Yankees’ obvious choice for Boone’s successor, Carlos Mendoza, his former bench coach, is now the manager of the Mets.

 It’s the easy call, but also the right one.
-Despite the Yankees finally getting to the World Series, which they lost to the banged-up but fundamentally superior Dodgers, it was pretty clear a very talented roster suffered from accountability issues — perhaps ones that could be remedied with a ticking clock on the manager.
+Although the Yankees finally got to the World Series, which they lost to the banged-up but fundamentally superior Dodgers, it was pretty clear that a very talented roster suffered from accountability issues — perhaps ones that could be remedied with a ticking clock on the manager.

-The Yankees were the worst baserunning team in the majors, an obvious flaw backed up by statistics — or just by watching them on a regular basis.
-They weren’t that great on defense either, although those deficiencies were more limited to a handful of players, a few that cost them dearly in October.
+The Yankees were the worst baserunning team in the majors, an obvious flaw backed up by statistics or just by watching them on a regular basis.
+They weren’t that great on defense either, although those deficiencies were more limited to a handful of players.
+Defense cost them dearly in October.

-Cashman explained away the World Series loss by saying “our A-game didn’t show up when it counted the most.”
-He’s not wrong about that, and particularly in Game 5, when the Yankees looked like a Little League team in kicking away a 5-0 lead in the fifth inning.
-But as the GM performs an autopsy on the ’24 season as a whole, and examines how a $313 million roster — the third-highest in the majors — performed like one of the worst teams in baseball for disturbingly long stretches, that accountability question is bound to keep surfacing.
+Cashman explained away the World Series loss by saying, “Our A-game didn’t show up when it counted the most.”
+He’s not wrong about that, particularly in the fifth inning of Game 5, when the Yankees looked like a Little League team, allowing five unearned runs with two outs in kicking away a 5-0 lead.
+But as the GM performs an autopsy on the 2024 season as a whole and examines how a $313 million roster — the third-highest in the majors — performed like one of the worst teams in baseball for disturbingly long stretches, that accountability question is bound to keep surfacing.

 So how does that get fixed?
 The old Steinbrenner method was an itchy trigger finger with management types and public lambasting for the players.
 These days, however, the application of pressure has been more subtle, mostly out of sight, but a manager with an expiration date could up the ante for next season.

-Still, Boone got the Yankees to their third division title under his seven-year reign, and had a decent report card through the first playoff rounds, as the AL Central rolled out the red carpet for his first World Series trip.
+Still, Boone got the Yankees to their third division title in his seven-year reign and had a decent report card through the first playoff rounds as the AL Central rolled out the red carpet for his first World Series trip.
 This season was described as championship-or-bust for the Yankees with the Juan Soto rental, but they instead got a lesson in the difference between their operation and what the eventual winner looks like.

-As Cashman works to fix those problems this winter, the front office, from Steinbrenner on down, evidently didn’t see replacing Boone as integral to their trouble-shooting efforts.
-He’s served as their ideal front-facing spokesman, spouting sunshine during the darkest periods and providing a human shield for the players, who he almost never criticizes.
+As Cashman works to fix those problems, the front office, from Steinbrenner on down, evidently didn’t see replacing Boone as integral to their trouble-shooting efforts.
+He’s served as their ideal front-facing spokesman, spouting sunshine during the darkest periods and providing a human shield for the players, whom he almost never criticizes.

 “Aaron is a steadying presence in our clubhouse and possesses a profound ability to connect with and foster relationships with his players,” Cashman said Friday in a statement.
 "Consistently exhibiting these skills in such a demanding and pressurized market is what makes him one of the game’s finest managers.
 Our work is clearly not done, but as we pursue the ultimate prize in 2025, I am excited to have Aaron back to lead our team."

 The Yankees’ statement had plenty of glossy numbers pulled from Boone’s resume.
-He’s only the second manager in MLB history to reach the playoffs in six of his first seven seasons — the Dodgers’ Dave Roberts is the other — and just the third for the Yankees, joining Casey Stengel and Joe Torre.
-Boone also ranks seventh on the Yankees’ all-time list with 603 career wins, and his 22 playoff victories are the fifth-most in franchise history.
+He’s only the third manager to reach the postseason in six of his first seven seasons for the Yankees, joining Casey Stengel and Joe Torre.
+Boone also ranks seventh in Yankees history with 603 career wins, and his 22 playoff victories are the fifth-most in franchise history.

 Different era, we know.
 Expanded playoffs, October crapshoot, yada, yada, yada.
-But even Joe Girardi won the World Series in his second season, then ultimately was dismissed eight years later, after losing a seven-game ALCS to a cheating Astros team.
-To this day, Cashman insists those Yankees were robbed, and it would have been interesting to see if the GM still booted Girardi after he got them to the World Series.
+But even Joe Girardi won the World Series in his second season, then ultimately was dismissed eight years later after losing a seven-game ALCS to a cheating Astros team.
+To this day, Cashman insists those Yankees were robbed, and it would have been interesting to see if he would have booted Girardi if he had gotten them to the World Series.

 But Boone is no Girardi, which is why the Yankees want him back for an eighth season.
 To stick around longer, however, he’ll need to be better.